rafaelff/YouSing/README.md

 - Localization: support for multiple languages

 ## How to use
+#### Installation
+- Install Node.js if you don't have it yet
+- Extract the files
+- Run by command line `npm install` on the folder where the files were extracted
+#### Preparation
 - Start the server on a computer (a Raspberry Pi with Raspbian is suggested for portability)
 - Connect the computer in a big screen `optional`
 - Make sure the computer is connected to the internet